crossterm-rs/crossterm/README.md

 In the new version you must provide the Context type to the function calls `cursor(), color(), terminal()`.
 This type is used by Crossterm for managing the state of the terminal and for futures like `AlternateScreen` and `Rawscreen`.

 Like described above the next version will have api braking changes.
-Why I needed to do that is essential for the functioning of these above features.
+Why I needed to do that is essential for the functioning of the above features.

 - At first `Terminal state`:

-    Because this is a terminal manipulating library there will be made changes to terminal when running an process with my library.
+    Because this is a terminal manipulating library there will be made changes to terminal when running an process.
 If you stop the process you want the terminal back in its original state.
 Therefore, I need to track the changes made to the terminal.
-This is done in the `Context` struct so that they can be undone in the end.
+This is done in the `Context` struct so that they can be undone when the process ends.

 - At second `Handle to the console`